TexBlock/TiC-Wiki/Modifier-Recipe-JSON.md

 ## Incremental Modifiers

 Modifier recipe that can be applied incrementally, meaning a partial amount is applied granting a partial effect.
+For modifiers that do not implement incremental behavior, this will not function as expected.

 ### Keys